Shilpa-Gopal/Python-Based-Excel-Data-Visualization/README.md

   - Step 2: Open Anaconda Navigator and install Jupyter Notebook.
     - Alternatively, if you're using VS Code, install the Python extension and open Jupyter Notebooks from within the editor.

-- Rechecking the File Paths in the Notebook:
+- Rechecking the File Paths in the Notebook before running:
   - Ensure that all file paths specified in the notebook are correct.
   - Double-check file paths for data files, libraries, and any other resources used in the notebook.